 - Property Orders: Various Orders.

-There is no magic formula involved available to the Courts in resolving financial disputes.
+There is no magic formula available to the Courts in resolving financial disputes.
 Each case is different and will be judged on its own individual facts.
-It is however, the duty of the court in deciding what financial orders to make to consider all the circumstances of the case, but first consideration must be given to the welfare of any minor child of the family.
+It is however, the duty of the Court to consider all the circumstances of the case.
+First consideration must be given to the welfare of any child of the family.

-A number of factors are taken into account by the court when dealing with financial orders for a spouse under S25(2) Matrimonial Causes Act 1973 as follows.
-The specific factors that the Court must consider are as follows:
+A number of factors are taken into account by the court when dealing with financial orders for a spouse.

-At Harper & Odell we will explain to you the relevance of each of these factors applying them to your individual circumstances.
+At Harper & Odell we will explain to you the relevance of each of the factors considered and how they apply to your individual circumstances.
 We can advise you as to the likely settlement achievable through use of the court process, negotiation or mediation.
-We cannot predict exactly what would be awarded but we can advise you what type of settlement to expect within certain limits.

 Contact Our Divorce Lawyers Today.